 The collection of CDs and videos is not vast and a bit dated, but may provide some laughs and keep you occupied if you decide to lounge in one morning.
 Subject to the vagaries of reception, the TV offers variously Hungarian national channels, Duna regional and Baja local channels.
 Wi-fi access available.

 |Further details outdoors|

 The cottage door opens out onto the garden within the property's own walled courtyard.
 If we, as the English owners, are in residence at the adjoining cottage next door we will share with you only the gates to the estate and access to the outhouses.
 The grassed area is fine for children's games and there is a blow-up paddling pool and hosepipe for those hot days.
 Garden chairs, table and parasol are provided for dining on the patio and loungers are available for sunbathing on the grass.
 There is also adequate shade from a large silver fir tree to enable eating and playing to be enjoyed out of the sun.
-Summer guests tend to eat breakfasts and dinner al fresco, enjoying the sun or shade whichever is preferable at the time.
+Summer guests tend to eat breakfasts and dinner al fresco, enjoying either the sun or shade whichever is preferable at the time.

 There is parking space for one car within the locked courtyard.
 Bicycles - available to use strictly at the individual's own risk - are kept in the large garage.